 On our last cruise, we had the opportunity to stay in one of the luxury rooms that make up the Haven.
 Although it was a significant expense, the benefits were outstanding.
 In addition to a private pool and deck area, the Haven came with countless perks.
 We got the best seats for the Cirque du Soleil performance and were the first passengers to disembark at each port.
 We got reserved seating for all shows and access to the Haven concierge.

 The part of the Haven that we enjoyed the most, however, had to be the private restaurant.
 We ate breakfast here every morning.
 One of my least favorite parts of cruising (as I discuss in my post about the pros and cons of cruising) is the buffet.
 On NCL ships, it is one of the only options for breakfast.
 I find the whole experience stressful and frustrating.
-The Haven allowed me to avoid it altogether.
+The Haven allowed us to avoid it altogether.

 #6: The Thermal Spa